dideler/ann-vs-knn/results/README.txt

+All files ending in '.out' are produced as program output.

 Robert Flack's 'rob_average' program was used to calculate averages.
 For example, calculating the average error of all the runs would be: